 Located in the heart of the town and offering a huge stretch of sandy beach, Summerleaze Beach is the most popular beach in Bude, which is why it can be difficult to believe that it is really dog friendly!
 Throughout the summer months, dogs must be kept on leads from 10am-6pm, but outside of those hours and throughout other months of the year, dogs are perfectly welcome to roam wild and free!

 The main centre of Bude has formed itself around a winding canal as well as the seaside, which makes it a haven for dog walks.
 The canal walk is flat nearly the whole way around and has large paths, so you should feel really safe walking your dog along the route, while not tiring yourselves out too much in the sunshine.

 The Life’s A Beach cafe overlooks Summerleaze Beach and welcomes dogs with open arms.
 They have a large terrace outside, which offers plenty of shade for both you and your pooch, while they also have a large uncovered seating area as well in case you’d prefer to catch some rays when eating your lunch.
 There are lots of large dog water bowls dotted around the cafe and their food is pretty awesome for both hot food and sandwiches.

 4. Upton Beach

 Upton Beach is about a mile outside of the main Bude town centre and is a lovely little secluded spot for locals and those who are in the know.
 There’s quite a steep path to get down to the beach, but it’s perfectly suitable for anyone with average to moderate fitness levels.
-Although it’s a pebble beach, as this is a lesser known spot, (and as dogs are allowed off lead at all times), this can be the perfect option for those of you with reactive dogs or those who are simply new to the beach way of life.
+Although it’s a pebble beach, as this is a lesser known beach in Cornwall, (and as dogs are allowed off lead at all times), this can be the perfect option for those of you with reactive dogs or those who are simply new to the beach way of life.
 It’s also a great place for rockpooling!

 5. Hartland Peninsula Heritage Coastal Walk